Saim-Akhtar/Covid19Stats-API/README.md

  Start with a localhost http://127.0.0.1:8000

-- Get stats of all countrines in the world
+- Get stats of all countries in the world
 > /

 - Get total world ratio